|Peripatus Home Page Travel Page >> Pacific Northwest, December 1998||Updated: 23-Oct-2018|

 Mama Panda’s ... what can I say about Mama Panda’s?
 Having mentally noted a prominent McD’s sign, as a contingency measure, the next place to attract our attention was Mama Panda’s.
 The entrance door was locked, but the prominently advertised closing time was 2100 – it was now 2045 – so we went in through the exit door and walked up to the counter to inquire.
 The gentleman there looked pleasant enough, despite the small moustache on his lip: a sign which always makes me suspicious.
 His teeth were widely set, with gaps between them.
 “Are you open?”

-According to their sign, they should have been; it was a legitimate question, deserving a polite answer.
+According to their sign, they should have been, so it was a legitimate question, but in any event we were guests and deserved a respectful answer.
 But, instead: “Well, now, was the door open?”
 No, we replied.
 “Well ... then I guess we’re not open.”

-He said it with that contrived politeness which is intended to rub salt in the wound.
+He said it with that contrived politeness which is intended to insult.
 I would have enjoyed watching somebody shoving the bastard’s splayed teeth down his fucking throat, but was not about to get into a fist-fight myself.
-If we’d still been stressed-up in work mode, I’m sure we would at least have made a scene for the ignorant prick to contend with.
-But we were on holiday, and the bastard wasn’t worth it, so we just left and wandered on until we stumbled upon Ricardo’s Pasta and Pizza, instead.
+If Jo and I had still been stressed-up in work mode, I’m sure we would at least have made a scene for the ignorant prick to contend with.
+But we were on holiday, and the bastard wasn’t worth it.
+So, instead, we just left and wandered on until we stumbled upon Ricardo’s Pasta and Pizza, instead.
 Ricardo comes from the opposite end of the hospitality spectrum, inviting us in, expressing interest in where we came from – Ricardo himself is Chilean, from a town I didn’t know near Santiago – and, best of all, he makes a damn fine pizza.

 Back on the Greyhound, our departure was delayed for some unaccountable reason that appeared suspiciously like disorganisation: we got away at 2345, half an hour late.
 Of course it was pitch dark but we sat in the front row and, in the light of the headlamps, could see the snow heaped up along the roadsides.
 At some point Joanne abandoned me for the next pair of seats back.